mhasan004/Play-Share-App/README.md

   * Add salt so user string to increase the randomness of JWT
   </details>
 <br/>

 # 📐 USABILITY (CLIENT REQUESTS):
-* **Client Headers:** Send encrypted authentication code to server through the header
+* **Client Headers & Body:** Send encrypted authentication code to server through the header
   * To make any requests to the server, the application needs to have the valid access key.
+  * Header **'hand-shaken'** = 1 to say that TLS handshake made, 0 to say sending client's symmetric key to server, nothing to initiate TLS handshake
   * Header **'auth-token'** = encrypt (with AES and the symmetric key) the JWT given by the server during login.
 This lets you access user routes.
   * Header **'Content-Type'** = `application/json`

-* **Registration: Client &#8594; POST Request to REST API Server to Register New User**
-  *   Registration Post Request Body: AES encrypt `auth-app` and `auth-token` headers
-  *   Registration Post Request Headers: AES encrypt `auth-app` and `auth-token` headers
+  * AES encrypt the post request body with the symmetric key